VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Graphviz Examples e90aec42f02c4e8b8a6b8727fe2f86ae.md

 Note: Example graphs used to generate images with the https://www.graphviz.org for their https://www.graphviz.org/gallery/.
-Origin Notes: The graphs have various origins, most of which are described on the Graphviz https://www.graphviz.org/gallery/. graph features handled: clusters, directed edges, labeled nodes, layered graphs Graph features in papers: layered graphs,n-layers,large,generic Origin Paper: An open graph visualization system and its applications to software engineering (https://www.notion.so/An-open-graph-visualization-system-and-its-applications-to-software-engineering-f85328b544b744969aedaf56b21d25a5?pvs=21)
+Origin Notes: The graphs have various origins, most of which are described on the Graphviz https://www.graphviz.org/gallery/. graph features handled: Clusters (pre-existing), Directed edges, Labeled nodes, N-layers Graph features in papers: layered graphs,n-layers,large,generic Origin Paper: An open graph visualization system and its applications to software engineering (https://www.notion.so/An-open-graph-visualization-system-and-its-applications-to-software-engineering-f85328b544b744969aedaf56b21d25a5?pvs=21)
 Originally found at: https://gitlab.com/graphviz/graphviz/-/tree/main/tests/graphs